econ-ark/Life-Cycle-Prime-Time/docs/solution_appendix.md

 By construction, $f$ is an approximation of the mapping from $\omega$ to $\chi$ implicitly defined by @eq:FOC-WIU, by successively applying the logarithm to $\omega$, the interpolant from $\log(\omega)$ to $z$, and the logit transformation to recover $\chi$.
 The approximation is extremely accurate, even on the extrapolated region on $\omega$, because the underlying mapping from $\log(\omega)$ to $z$ approaches linearity on both ends.
 Conveniently, the $f$ function depends on only $\CRRA$ and $\delta$ and can be constructed once for all periods of the life-cycle.

-With the mapping $f : \omega \longrightarrow \chi$ in hand, we can now describe our algorithm for solving for optimal consumption under wealth-in-utility preferences:
+With the mapping $f : \omega \rightarrow \chi$ in hand, we can now describe our algorithm for solving for optimal consumption under wealth-in-utility preferences:

 1. Fix an exogenous grid of $\aNrm_t$ values from $0$ to a large value (say, a wealth-to-income ratio of 100); this can be the same or a different grid from above.